roobinh/css-to-the-rescue-1819/week 1/README.md

 # Burgertent (CSS To The Resque)
-A fully responsive restaurant menu
+A fully responsive restaurant menu using CSS and HTML.

 ## Table Of Contents
 1. The Assignment & restrictions
 2. Learning Goals
-3.
+3. Progressive Enhancement
 4.
 5.
 6. The Product